 When COND=1, a Singular Value Decomposition is performed and the response matrix is conditioned to avoid linearly dependent correctors.
 This can be used to avoid creation of artificial bumps during a LSQ or MICADO correction.
-Please note: this option is not robust since it depends on parameters which machines and give "reasonable" performance for smaller machines.

 Please note: this option is not robust since it depends on parameters which control the determination of singular values and redundant correctors.
 These can be set with the attributes SNGVAL and SNGCUT.
 Both parameters depend on the machine and may need adjustment.
-Default values are adjusted to large
+Default values are adjusted to large machines and give "reasonable" performance for smaller machines.